Harry-Developer/React-Instagram-Clone/README.md

 # React-Instagram-Clone
-Instagram clone built using ReactJS frontend with a NodeJS API backend, database is Mongo, the MERN stack is you wish lmao..
+Instagram clone built using ReactJS frontend with a NodeJS API backend, database is Mongo, the MERN stack.